lbi-cenargen/MetaAnalysis/README.md

 The R package MetaRNASeq was used to performe the meta-analysis and whole script is described in the metaAnalysis.R file.

-The resulting table from the abiotic and the biotic analysis was used as input for the further analysis of the paper.
+The resulting tables from the abiotic and the biotic analysis were used as input files for the further analysis in the paper.

 Create two directories for each analysis